 On the basis of the review, the Agenda Item further allows regulatory actions in the frequency band 470-694 MHz (or parts thereof) in Region 1.
-The regulatory actions that potentially could be undertaken for 470-694 MHz or parts thereof under the Agenda Item could be changes to the service allocation (e.g. an additional allocation to the mobile service or one of the other existing services in the band 470-960 MHz).
-In addition regulatory measures could also entail the introduction of for example IMT23identification, downlink-only requirements, geographical restrictions, or delayed entry into force.
+Notwithstanding the possibility of not adopting any regulatory action, the regulatory actions that potentially could be undertaken for 470-694 MHz or parts thereof under the Agenda Item could be changes to the service allocation (e.g. an additional allocation to the mobile service or one of the other existing services in the band 470-960 MHz).
+In addition, regulatory measures could also entail the introduction of for example IMT-identification, downlink-only requirements, geographical restrictions, or delayed entry into force.
 It is common understanding that the regulatory actions are complementary to the existing allocations.

-When considering regulatory options regarding the future usage of the frequency band 470-694 MHz, aspects such as the various spectrum needs, including free-to-air audio-visual multimedia, technological developments, changes in consumer behaviour and the various political, social, cultural and economic general interest objectives, need be taken into account.
+When considering regulatory options regarding the future usage of the frequency band 470-694 MHz, aspects such as the various spectrum needs, including free-to-air audio-visual multimedia, technological developments, changes in consumer behaviour and the various political, social, cultural and economic general interest objectives, need to be taken into account.